kokkos/kokkos-core-wiki/Kokkos::MinLoc.md

 # `Kokkos::MinLoc`

-Specific implementation of [ReducerConcept](Kokkos%3A%3AReducerConcept) storing the minimum value
+Specific implementation of [ReducerConcept](Kokkos%3A%3AReducerConcept) storing the minimum value with an index

 Header File: `Kokkos_Core.hpp`